Skip to main content

 You can check the status of the disaster recovery task using the a9s Dashboard of the Service Instance recovering the data.
 After the task is finished with success, the Service Instance is ready for use.

-After the restore finishes, it is necessary to create a new service binding to the new Service Instance.
+After the restore finishes, you have to create a new service binding to the new Service Instance to be able to access your data.

 Perform the Disaster Recovery Using the API Directly